adscregg/machine_learning/README.md

 # machine_learning
 This repo contains simple analysis and visualisations of open source datasets as well as common machine learning algorithms that I have written from scatch in Python.

+## Purpose of this repository

+This repository serves as a portfolio of code relating to Data Science to demonstrate my interest in the field.
+It also serves as a practice ground for me to develop my coding knowledge and tools that are commonly used in the Data Science industry.

 ## Prerequisites

 ##### Python version